2022

 Ramirez-Atencia, Cristian; Bello-Orgaz, Gema; R-Moreno, Maria D; Camacho, David

-MOGAMR: A Multi-Objective Genetic Algorithm for Real-Time Mission Replanning Inproceedings
+MOGAMR: A Multi-Objective Genetic Algorithm for Real-Time Mission Replanning Proceedings Article

 In: 2016 IEEE Symposium Series on Computational Intelligence (SSCI), 2016, ISBN: 978-1-5090-4240-1, 978-1-5090-4241-8.